idea-fasoc/datasheet-scrubber/src/Database/README.md

 5. Issue a `db.docs.find()` command to see the records in the “docs” collection.
 The first twenty records will be returned.
 Type “it” to see additional records.

 # Compass GUI for MongoDB

 To visually explore, query and interact with the data, it is recommended to use [Compass](https://www.mongodb.com/download-center/compass).

+# Complete tutorial

+This [document](https://umich.box.com/s/7xiozn2tr6e8doikobfntrp7hrykfkjn) gives a step by step guide on how to install MongoDB on other Operating Systems and how to perform queries.
+By the end of the tutorial you will be able to vizualize documents and search records in the Database using queries.

 Please contact [admin](zinebbe@umich.edu) for any question or concern related to this note.